entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 * Now capable to reuse existing external databases created by a previous installation

-* Reduced the memory footprint and Improved the startup times
+* Reduced the memory footprint and improved the startup times

-* Experimented and documented 2 further workarounds for the IP change issue (An Entando quickstart installation fails to restart when the IP of the OS changes).
+* Documented [two workarounds](../../tutorials/devops/local-tips-and-tricks.md#hyper-v-ip-changes) for the IP change issue, e.g. an Entando quickstart installation fails to restart when the IP of the VM changes.
 A more structured solution will come with the next release.

 ### Entando Component Repository (ECR)

 * ECR now relies only on GIT repositories for the distribution of bundles

-* Completed the support for bundles with multiple versions
+* Enabled support for bundles with multiple versions

-* Reliability improvements in the installation/uninstallation process (ability to install/uninstall a specific bundle version)
+* Reliability improvements in the installation/uninstallation process, e.g. ability to install/uninstall a specific bundle version

 * Fixes and improvements to the web interface

-* Updated documentation
-(common use cases, uninstall flow, CRDs, ingresses and a troubleshooting guide)
+* Updated documentation, e.g. common use cases, uninstall flow, CRDs, ingresses and a troubleshooting guide

-* Temporary disabled support for Pages in bundles (introduced with 6.1) due to problems during uninstallation
+* Temporarily disabled support for Pages in bundles (introduced with 6.1) due to problems during uninstallation

-* Full support for composite CMS attributes
+* Added full support for composite CMS attributes

-### AppBuilder:
+### Entando App Builder

-* Fixed the role-based UX (now the UX properly react to the current user role)
+* Fixed the role-based UX so the UI properly accounts for the current user role.

 * UX improvements and nomenclature updates

-* Reliability improvements and rationalization in several areas (user management, page design, content management, asset management, error messaging)
+* Reliability improvements and rationalization in several areas, e.g. user management, page design, content management, asset management, error messaging

-* Essential plugins now part of the base distribution (SEO, Content Versioning, Content Workflow, Content Scheduler, EMail)
+* Essential plugins are now part of the base distribution, e.g. SEO, Content Versioning, Content Workflow, Content Scheduler, email.

-* Among these, SEO and Content Versioning earn an new UX rewritten in react
+* A new React-based UX was implemented for SEO and Content Versioning

-* Included a set of additional default widgets, content types, content templates, page templates
+* Included a set of additional default widgets, content types, content templates, and page templates

 ### Entando Component Generator

-* Microsoft Windows Support (Win 10 pro)
+* Improved Microsoft Windows Support (specifically Windows 10 Professional)

 * Support for the Italian Locale

 * Added ability to skip MFE generation

-* Completed support for all the possible field types of an entity
+* Completed support for all possible field types of an entity

 * Added support for entity deletion

-* Added support for the missing attribute types
+* Added support for missing attribute types

 * Fixed support for complex attribute configurations

 * Several fixes in code generation and build

-## KEY OPEN ISSUES
+## Key Open Issues

 ### Keycloak RCE

-The keycloak version used by Entando is vulnerable ([https://github.com/keycloak/keycloak/pull/7138](https://github.com/keycloak/keycloak/pull/7138)).

-A fixed version of keycloak has not yet been released. [update: a fixed keycloak has been released and will be included in the next version of Entando]

-The vulnerability can be exploited only if you have a way to obtain valid token (so a valid username/password)
+  * The keycloak version used by Entando has a security vulnerability - [https://github.com/keycloak/keycloak/pull/7138](https://github.com/keycloak/keycloak/pull/7138).
+This issue has been fixed in the latest version of keycloak and will be included in the next version of Entando.
+This vulnerability can only be exploited if you have a way to obtain a valid token, e.g. via a valid username/password.

-An update is underway and will be soon released.

-## OTHER OPEN ISSUES
+## Other Open Issues

+**General**
+  * Support for older versions of Oracle is not yet complete
+  * `Documentation` and `Tutorials` have been updated to reflect 6.2 but some work remains

+**Entando App Builder**
+  * There are a few visual issues with the redesigned UX/UI
-* In AppBuilder the user is unable to set its personal profile data from the MyProfile screen
+  * The user is unable to set their personal profile data from the `My profile` screen
+  * In `Content - Assets`, deleting a duplicate image results in the removal of the original image

-* In the contents widgets some built-In content types misbehave if Content Template = Default.
-Users need to explicitly select the Content Template.
+  * In `Content - Management`, some built-in content types will not function correctly if `Content Template = Default`.
+Users will need to explicitly select the Content Template.

-* In AppBuilder, assets management , deleting a duplicate image causes the deletion of the original image

-* AppBuilder UX/UI is still sometimes not consistent
+**Entando Component Generator**

-* The Entando Component Generator still doesn’t support generation of microservices with no backend
+  * Lack of support for generation of microservices with no backend
   * Support of old versions of Oracle not complete yet

-* Documentation has been improved but needs further work
+## Previous Releases
+Please see the `Versions` list in the main navigation menu above to access documentation and release notes for previous versions of Entando.